lochlannoneill/Greaves/README.md

 * **[Lochlann O Neill](https://github.com/lochlannoneill)**

 ### About:
-_Summary: React, MongoDB, Express.js, Node.js HTML/CSS, Javascript_
+_Summary: React, Node.js, Express.js, MongoDB, HTML, CSS, Javascript_

 Developed an E-Commerce website from inception to deployment, utilizing the MERN stack (MongoDB, Express.js, React.js, Node.js).

 **DONE** - Engineered the frontend with React, ensuring an engaging and user-friendly interface that enhances the shopping experience.